sumanbista/Codepath-Web103-Prework/README.md

 - [x] **API calls use the async/await design pattern via fetch()**

-- [x] **Clicking on a content creator item takes the user to their details page, which includes their name, url, and description**
+- [x] **Clicking on a content creator item takes the user to their details page, which includes their name, URL, and description**

 - [x] **Each content creator has their own unique URL**